vmware/dod-compliance-and-automation/docs/tutorials/NSX/remediate3.md

 ### Generate API Session Token
 This playbook uses Session-Based authentication to authenticate with NSX for remediation.
 A session token and cookie must be generated and provided an input for the profile.
 This can be generated in various ways via curl, tools like Postman, etc. For more information see the [NSX API Documentation](https://developer.vmware.com/apis/1248/nsx-t).

-**Note:** If the user is a remote user, append "@domain" to the username, for example, "joe@example.com".
+> **Note:** If the user is a remote user, append "@domain" to the username, for example, "joe@example.com".
 The domain must match a domain for a configured VIDM identity source or a configured LDAP identity source.

-Curl example
+Curl example:

 ```bash
 curl -k -i -X POST -d 'j_username=admin&j_password=replacethis' https://10.43.173.83/api/session/create